tommadness/KH2Randomizer/docs/setup/mods-manager-bridge-migration/migrate-panacea.md

 ![Restore](../images/mods-manager-bridge/restore.png)

+* Go to your game installation folder and delete the **DBGHELP.dll, Luabackend.toml, and Lua54.dll files** before continuing as well.

 ### 2. Install the latest version of the OpenKH tools

 * Determine where you have the OpenKH tools installed on your PC.
 This is the folder that contains the Mods Manager